 If you are a nature lover, adventure – seeker, enjoy hiking and are interested in Croatia´s fauna and natural heritage, than Paklenica NP might be your choice.
-Me and my partner we are true nature lovers, and for our spring break we chose to travel to Croatia.
-Read why croatia is the perfect spring trip destination.
+Me and my partner we are true to nature lovers, and for our spring break, we chose to travel to Croatia.
+Read why Croatia is the perfect spring trip destination.
 Being only 47km north (northeast) from Zadar it makes an excellent day trip option.
 Our first full day in Croatia started with a bus ride and the following 6 h fitness test.

 About the park

 The Park is south of the Velebit range of mountains (the largest in Croatia) and covers an area of 95 square km and consists of 2 dolomite limestone canyons called Velika (big) and Paklenica & Mala (small).
 National Park Paklenica was proclaimed protected area in 1949, while the entire mountain Velebit has been listed as UNESCO biosphere reserve since 1977.

 The Velebit is part of the Dinaric Alps which also runs through other Balkan countries and reaches its highest point in Bosnia and Herzegovina?